verseles/progressable/README.md

 }
 ```

-* Use the `setOverallUniqueName` method to associate the progress of the class with a specific overall progress instance
+- Use `setOverallUniqueName` to associate the progress with a specific overall progress instance.
-* `setLocalProgress` method updates the progress for the current instance.
+- `setLocalProgress` updates the progress for the current instance.
-* `getLocalProgress` method retrieves the current progress.
+- `getLocalProgress` retrieves the current progress.
-* `getOverallProgress` method retrieves the overall progress data.
+- `getOverallProgress` retrieves the overall progress data.
-* `resetOverallProgress` is good to be called after set unique name for the first time in your first class if your progress will run more then once to avoid wrong calculations in cache.
+- `resetOverallProgress` resets the overall progress (recommended after setting the unique name for the first time).

 The progress value ranges from 0 to 100.

 ### Without Laravel

-You can use the `Progressable` trait without Laravel.
-You need to provide a custom save and get data methods.
+You can use the `Progressable` trait without Laravel by providing custom save and get data methods.

 ### Example